-William Clements is exibitioning four works in the Green Kill Art Exhibition Program until March 27, 2017.
+William Clements is exibited four works in March of 2017.

 Berkshire based artist William Clements studied printmaking at Knox College in Galesburg, Illinois before heading to the New York Studio School to study sculpture.
 Drifting down to North Carolina, he worked with an experimental MFA program at Western Carolina University.
 After several years teaching and showing in North Carolina, Clements gave up his adjunct gigs and relocated to the Berkshires in 2012.
 He worked as curatorial specialist with EB Fine Arts on their Curatorium gallery project in Hudson, NY, and as chef at Jacob’s Pillow dance festival in Becket, MA.
 He currently lives and works here and there.